photographer Eitan Simanor

 The ancient cave monastery of Vardzia, with its 500 m of multi-storey caves dug in the cliff, is unique.

-The medieval village group of Ushguli in Svaneti region, with its defensive stone tower houses, is a must and well worth the lengthy and rough trip.
+The medieval village group of Ushguli in Svaneti region, with its defensive stone tower houses, is well worth the lengthy and rough trip.
 Chacha, the locally brewed booze, is a (strong) delight!

 The Khaketi wine region offers great views and good wines, with fascinating historical background.